 The Tim Sayer Bequest: A Private Collection Revealed

-London based, self-confessed 'art-oholic', Tim Sayer a retired BBC Radio 4 newswriter with his wife Annmarie Norton, a former ballet dancer have pledged their entire collection of more than 400 works - ceramics, sculptures, paintings and works on paper, as well as a significant library of books - to The Hepworth Wakefield in his will.
+London based, self-confessed ‘art-oholic’, Tim Sayer a retired BBC Radio 4 newswriter with his wife Annmarie Norton, a former ballet dancer, have pledged their entire collection of more than 400 works – ceramics, sculptures, paintings and works on paper, as well as a significant library of books – to The Hepworth Wakefield in their Will.

 Sayer was motivated to leave his collection following a visit to the Yorkshire gallery in 2015.
 He said: “I was amazed by David Chipperfield’s remarkable building with its sequence of ten beautifully-lit gallery spaces, and I realised that it would be the perfect home for my collection.

-The exhibition will be the first time this private collection will be displayed in a public art gallery and will make reference to the domestic context of the collection which occupies almost every surface of Sayer’s home.
+The exhibition was the first time this private collection was displayed in a public art gallery and reference was made to the domestic context of the collection, which occupies almost every surface of Sayer’s home.